MullinsLab/ISDB/doc/Manual.md

      Chr  1 ---- 3ʹLTR~ENV~~~GAG~5ʹLTR ---- N
           1 ---- 3ʹLTR~ENV~~~GAG~5ʹLTR ---- N

+## Orientation tuples of (chromosome, gene) which occur together

+The above diagrams encompass all of the possible physical integrations.
+For any given gene, however, only one of two sets of orientation tuples can be
+true:

+1. FF and RR — gene itself is _forward_ with respect to the chromosome
+2. FR and RF — gene itself is _reverse_ with respect to the chromosome

+Sets of tuples such as FF and FR aren't possible because they imply conflicting orientations of the gene to the chromosome.[^1]  Such combinations most likely indicate that the data is bogus or was wrongly interpreted.

+[^1]: It's exceedingly unlikely that the gene was actually flipped in human
+      genomic DNA, although it is possible.

 # Integration Coordinates

 ISDB provides the location of integration splice junctions in [_zero-origin, interbase coordinates_][interbase].
 This means that a `location` reported by the database identifies a location _between_ two nucleotides, rather than identifying a nucleotide.
 These locations are numbered starting with reference position 0, which is to the left/5ʹ of nucleotide 1.